- 4.5 hours

 Where do we meet?
 Where does it end?

 You'll meet in Paris, at the Montparnasse train station.
-The 4 hour duration includes the train ride to Chartres.
+The tour duration includes the train ride to Chartres with your guide.
 The tour will end in Chartres.
 You can then get lunch and explore the town on your own, or return to Paris with your guide.

 Does this excursion include a visit to the town of Chartres?

 No, our half-day tour is a guided visit of the cathedral only; however, we encourage you to have lunch or spend the rest of the afternoon visiting the charming town and all of its attractions on your own.
-If you are booking privately and would like to extend your time with the guide to include a visit to the Cathedral's crypt, the Stained Glass Museum, the nearby Church of Saint-Pierre, and a walk through the town, we can arrange this as part of a full-day tour.
-Please let us know and we can provide you with an additional quote.
+Lunch is not included.

 Yes.
 We can adapt the route of our private tours based on the ages, needs, and interests of travelers in your party.
 In this particular tour, the terrain is easy.
-The walk is slightly up hill from the station to the cathedral, and then totally flat.
+The walk is slightly uphill from the station to the cathedral, and then totally flat.
 There are no cobblestones.
+There are, however, certain parts of the cathedral which can be a bit more challenging.
+Please contact us to know more.

 Anna received her PhD in 2006 from the Institute of Fine Arts, New York University.
 A specialist in medieval art, she has published and presented numerous conference papers on illuminated manuscripts.
 She is preparing a book proposal based on her dissertation about representations of miraculous images of the Virgin Mary.
 She currently teaches at the American University of Paris.
 She is also a France Director of the International Medieval Society in Paris.